Escherichia coli at a glance

 - Diarrhea, which may be blood-tinged

 Coli in the uterus of intact female cats can result in pyometra.
 Infection may be open or closed.
-With open pyometra, the cervix is open, allowing pus to drain out of the vagina.
+With open pyometra, the cervix is open, allowing the pus to drain out of the vagina.
 When the cervix is closed, bacteria become trapped in the vagina, making it harder to diagnose, although she may present with a distended abdomen.
-It is quite easy for E. Coli around the anus to ascend into in the urinary tract, especially in female cats.
+It is quite easy for E. Coli around the anus to ascend into the urinary tract, especially in female cats.